Antihemophilic Factor (Recombinant) Plasma/Albumin-Free (an-tee-hee-moe-FIL-ik FAK-tor (re-KOM-bin-ant) PLAZ-ma/al-BYOO-min-free)

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to antihemophilic factor (recombinant), plasma/albumin-free method (also called rAHF-PFM), or to mouse or hamster proteins (found in drugs such as abciximab, darbepoetin alfa, infliximab, Aranesp?, Remicade®, Rituxan®, or Reopro®) unless your doctor feels that it is appropriate.
-Talk to your doctor if you have concerns.
+You should not receive this medicine if you have had an allergic reaction to antihemophilic factor (recombinant), plasma/albumin-free method (also called rAHF-PFM) or to mouse or hamster proteins (found in drugs such as abciximab, darbepoetin alfa, infliximab, Aranesp?, Remicade®, Rituxan®, or Reopro®).

 How to Use This Medicine

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.
 This medicine is given through a needle placed in one of your veins.

 - A nurse or other trained health professional will give you this medicine.